stellar/stellar-etl-airflow/README.md

 [This DAG](https://github.com/stellar/stellar-etl-airflow/blob/master/dags/dbt_sdf_marts_dag.py)

-- Updates the DBT mart tables
+- Updates the DBT mart tables every 30 minutes.
+- If found any warnings, it sends a Slack notification about what table has a warning, the time and date it ocurred.

 ![dbt_sdf_marts DAG](documentation/images/dbt_sdf_marts.png)